steysie/morra/doc/README_SUPPLEMENTS.md

 **kwargs**: keyword args for **train_func**.
 Will be passed as is.

-When all training have done, the tool returns `tuple(<best model score>, <best model params>, <best model internal state>)`.
+When all training is done, the tool returns `tuple(<best model score>, <best model params>, <best model internal state>)`.
 If **backup_model_func** is `None`, `<best model internal state>` will be `None`, too.